shubham0d/no-duplicate/README.md

 ## Requirement

--md5deep is required for sub-directory scan feature.\n -most system come with pre-installed md5deep.If it is not installed then \n
+*-md5deep is required for sub-directory scan feature.
+*-most system come with pre-installed md5deep.If it is not installed then

--for debian system
+*-for debian system:-
 $apt-get install md5deep
--for rpm based
+*-for rpm based:-
 $yum install md5deep.

 ## Installation